Cultural Respect & Responsive Care

 Not everyone feels safe or understood in medical spaces.
 Some youth face extra barriers because of their culture, language, gender identity, or past experiences with discrimination or bias.

-You deserve care that respects who you are—not just your symptoms.
+You deserve care that respects who you are.
+Not just your symptoms.

 Tips to Get What You Need